open-power/snap/README.md

 The required tools and packages are listed below.
 Web access to github is recommended to follow the build instructions.
 A real FPGA card is not required for the plain hardware development.

 ### (a) Install Xilinx Vivado Design Suite: the tool to build and program the FPGA.
 SNAP currently supports Xilinx FPGA devices, exclusively.
-For synthesis, simulation model and FPGA/image build, the [Xilinx Vivado HL Design Edition 2018.1 tool suite](https://www.xilinx.com/products/design-tools/vivado.html) is recommended.
+For synthesis, simulation model and FPGA/image build, the [Xilinx Vivado HL Design Edition 2018.1 tool suite](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive.html) for CAPI1.0 boards and [Xilinx Vivado HL Design Edition 2019.2 tool suite](https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2019-2.html) for CAPI2.0 boards is recommended.
 Different **licenses** are available.
 Some licenses are limiting the components that can be used; check the FPGA you target.
 (CAPI1.0 cards use UltraScale family components and CAPI2.0 cards use UltraScale+ family components).
 This Design Suite includes a C synthesizer (Vivado HLS), a simulator (xsim), a synthesizer and FPGA/Image build tools (Vivado).

 ### (b) Download CAPI1.0 PSL or CAPI2.0 BSP: the "connection box" between the POWER server and the FPGA.